XRPLF/xrpl-dev-portal/content/concepts/tokens/transfer-fees.md

 # Technical Details

-The transfer fee is represented by a setting on the [issuing address][].
+The transfer fee is represented by a setting on the issuing address.
 The transfer fee cannot be less than 0% or more than 100% and is rounded down to the nearest 0.0000001%.
 The transfer fee applies to all tokens issued by the same account.
-If you want to have different transfer fees for different tokens, use multiple [issuing addresses][issuing address].
+If you want to have different transfer fees for different tokens, use multiple issuing addresses(issuing-address.html).

 In the [XRP Ledger protocol](protocol-reference.html), the transfer fee is specified in the `TransferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same token.
 A `TransferRate` of `1005000000` is equivalent to a transfer fee of 0.5%.
 By default, the `TransferRate` is set to no fee.
 The value of `TransferRate` cannot be set to less than `1000000000` ("0%" fee) or more than `2000000000` (a "100%" fee).
 The value `0` is special case for no fee, equivalent to `1000000000`.